Sony RX1 versus Sony A6000

 |Sony RX100 (⇒ lft | rgt)||1-inch||20.0||5472||3648||1080/60p||22.6||12.4||390||66|

-Beyond body and sensor, cameras can and do differ across a range of features.
+Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the A6000 has an electronic viewfinder (1440k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the RX1 relies on live view and the rear LCD for framing.
-The following table reports on some other key feature differences and similarities of the Sony RX1, the Sony A6000, and comparable cameras.
-If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.
+The table below summarizes some of the other core capabilities of the Sony RX1 and Sony A6000 in connection with corresponding information for a sample of similar cameras.
+The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Sony RX1 (⇒ rgt)||no||no||3.0||1229||fixed||no||4000||5.0||6||no|